starbeamjs/starbeam/workspace/docs/src/content/docs/frameworks/ember.md

 `ember-source` is a peer dependency. `ember-modifier` is optional unless you use element-resource modifiers.

+Import `@starbeam/ember` somewhere your app loads.
+The import installs the bridge that mirrors Starbeam reads into Glimmer autotracking.
+Without it, plain getters that read Starbeam state will not rerender, even if you never call any other adapter API.
+Importing `setupService`, `setupResource`, or `fromStarbeam` from the package counts; if you only use plain getters, add a bare `import "@starbeam/ember";` once at app startup.

 ## Keep the model ordinary JavaScript

 Start by marking the storage that changes.
 The rest of the model can be normal